 At LUCSUS, we create theoretically innovative and empirically rigorous knowledge to understand and explain pressing sustainability challenges.

 Our research takes an inter- and transdisciplinary approach and addresses social and environmental sustainability within five main research areas:

 - Energy Justice and Sustainability of Energy Systems.

 LUCSUS produces world-class education in sustainability science and equips change agents with tools for solving sustainability challenges.

 LUCSUS offers education on masters level as well as doctoral studies, commissioned education and freestanding courses.

-LUCSUS offers a 2-year international Masters programme, LUMES, focusing on important sustainability challenges.
-Since its start in 1997, more than 700 students from more than 100 different countries have graduated from the programme,
+2-year international Masters programme in Environmental Studies and Sustainability Science (LUMES).
+The programme focuses on sustainability challenges from a local to global level through combining both social and natural science perspectives.
+Since its start in 1997, more than 1000 students from more than 100 different countries have graduated from the programme.

 Outreach and impact